AlexanderLolk/Privacy-preserving-Demand-Response-DR-System-for-Renewable-Energy-Communities/README.md

 ```
 pip install .
 ```
-This will create a clone of the meantioned repository in temporary folder and install the required components.
+This will create a clone of the mentioned repository in temporary folder and install the required components.

 ### Docker installation
-If you have docker, is it also possiable to setup a contrainer for this project.
+If you have docker, is it also possible to setup a image container for this project.

-To setup a image contraining this project, first run this command:
+To setup a image for this project, first run this command:
 ```
 docker build -t name-of-your-image .
 ```